SESYNC-ci/data-package-lesson/docs/_slides/prov.md

 ## Closing thoughts

-Integrating data documentation and publication into your research workflow will increase your efficiency, reproducibility, and reach.
+Integrating data documentation and publication into your research workflow will increase your efficiency, reproducibility, and impact in the science community.